spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/9-cloud-providers/1-gke-regional-clusters.md

 ### Deploying Skipper

-The deployment of Skipper will consist of 3 replicas.
+he deployment of Skipper will consist of 3 replicas.
 No persistent storage is needed and its desired to have a replica running in each zone.
-Multiple replica's should not reside in the same zone as another.
+Multiple replicas should not reside in the same zone as another.
 One way to do this would be using [Pod Anti Affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#inter-pod-affinity-and-anti-affinity).

 Make the following modifications to the `skipper/skipper-deployment.yaml` file bumping up the replica count and adding the pod anti-affinity: